Wo12345678/-whisper-small-monglian-commonvioce/README.md

--whisper-small-monglian-commonvioce
-Whisper Small Fine - Tuned with Mongolian Speech Dataset
+Whisper Small Fine - Tuned with Mongolian Speech Dataset Overview
-# Whisper Small Fine-tuned with Mongolian Speech Dataset

-This model is a fine-tuned version of openai/whisper-small on the Mongolian Speech Dataset dataset.
-It achieves the following results on the test set:
+This repository presents a fine - tuned version of the openai/whisper-small model specifically tailored to the Mongolian Speech Dataset.
+The fine - tuning process has significantly enhanced the model's performance in transcribing Mongolian speech, making it a valuable asset for applications in Mongolian language processing.
+Performance Metrics
 | Metric         | Value     |
 |----------------|-----------|
 | Loss           | 0.0192 |